onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - T Did your mum and dad give you **pocket money**?
 - B Yes, but I worked for it!
 I cleaned the kitchen and did the **washing-up**.
 We didn't have dishwashers in those days!
 - T That's terrible!
 How much pocket money did you get?
-- B My dad gave me sixpence a week.
+- B My dad gave me six pence a week.
 That's two and a half p (pence/penny) these days!
 He didn't give me much, did he?
 But we bought comics and sweets.
 - T What sort of comics did you buy?
 - B Well, I bought a comic called the Eagle, and **it was full of adventure stories.** And Superman!
 That was really exciting!
 - T Wow!
 Did you have holidays?